Welcome! The slider (above) displays recent posts. Simply click on a title to check it out.

 About this site:

 This website is for you, the reader.
 Grab your favorite soothing beverage, pull up a comfy chair, and browse for a little while.

 For those who enjoy history, specifically that of the late nineteenth century, you’ll find page buttons that lead to neat stuff: women’s colleges, the Mark Twain house, the right to vote, and so on.
 There’s a page about the world of my mystery series, titled “Concordia’s World.”
 And I’ll be adding more tabs along the way.

 Want more 19th century?
 Take a look at the “categories” drop-down bar.
 You’ll find blog posts about 19thc bank robbers and con men; fashion and frivolity; ice skating and Halloween pranks; tea rooms and tourism.
 The “Research” tab has links, book lists, and other resources, too!

 For mystery lovers, we have plenty of it: classic “masters of mystery” such as Sherlock Holmes, Hercule Poirot, Nero Wolfe, Columbo, and more!
 Kid detectives, gift suggestions, humor…and I welcome your suggestions for more mystery fun.
-You can drop me a line at: kbowenwriter (at) gmail (dot) com.
+You can drop me a line at: contact (at) kbowenmysteries (dot) com.
 Thanks!

 Take a quick tour of fun topics – click on any image, below: